 The absence of a legislative decision similar to Plyler v.
 Doe (1982) addressing admissions policies for undocumented students in public colleges and universities has allowed each state to create personalized admissions policies.
-These state college and university admissions policies range from those that deny undocumented students enrollment or charge out-of-state tuition to those that allow undocumented students to receive in-state tuition rates with access to financial aid and those which grant in-state tuition rates with no access to financial aid (Burkhardt et al., 2012).
+These state college and university admissions policies range from those that deny undocumented students enrollment or charge outof-state tuition to those that allow undocumented students to receive in-state tuition rates with access to financial aid and those which grant in-state tuition rates with no access to financial aid (Burkhardt et al., 2012).
+This indicates a clear and urgent need for a unified and reasonable approach towards the development of fair and consistent policies as they impact undocumented students seeking admission to colleges and universities throughout the nation.

 The importance of educational access and attainment are critical in today's economy.
 The data clearly indicates that there are inconsistent admissions policies across the United States for undocumented students.
-These students upon high school graduation would have to research state and institutional policies and practices in order to find out if they could attend an institution and at what tuition rate.
+These students upon high school graduation have to research state and institutional policies and practices in order to find out if they could attend an institution and at what tuition rate.
 The implications of this inconsistent policy practice may be limiting educational access to undocumented students causing them the inability to positively contribute to the economy.
-The primary goal of this study is to raise awareness in the need for consistent admissions policy for undocumented students as was done in 1982 in Plyler v.
+The primary goal of this study was to raise awareness in the need for consistent admissions policy for undocumented students as was done in 1982 in Plyler v.
 Doe for all public K-12 schools across the United States.
+The secondary goal of this study was to provide an informed analysis for policy makers at all levels relating to the experiences of undocumented students and to enable informed decisions regarding admissions policies.